Logo

 • Define how scroll positions in the scroll engine map to the scroll surface (for example, mapping canonical positions to pixel-based offsets or item indices).

-• Define how user input and lifecycle events in the host environment are translated into impulses and persistence operations for the scroll engine.
+• Define how user input and lifecycle events in the host environment are translated into impulses, scroll operations, and persistence operations for the scroll engine.

 • Integrate accessibility-related constraints and behaviors as described in Accessibility.